Report Card Comments for Behavior: 120+ Examples You Can Use Today

 Stop staring at a blank cursor.
-Here are the comments that actually hold up.
+Here are the behavior comments that actually hold up.

 It's report card season.
 You have 25 students, a stack of notes that made perfect sense in October and now mean nothing, and a blinking cursor waiting for something that doesn't sound like it was written by a legal department.